MDrschl/SalesEQ/README.md

 The overarching objective of our project will be to predict smartphone sales in the United States.
 This is primarily motivated by the fact that the smartphone industry has become increasingly competitive in recent years, forcing manufacturers to develop new strategies.
 One of these strategies is forecasting industry sales, which, if mismanaged, can have significant consequences.
 The rapid pace of product development, increasing differentiation among smartphones, and relatively short life cycles of smartphones contribute to unpredictable sales patterns and increased volatility, exacerbating the challenge.
 Traditional models are mostly based on past values of the sales series itself, variables related to the product, such as its price or the brand, consumer sentiment indices, and economic variables such as the consumer price index or stock indices.
 However, we are motivated to extend these traditional techniques to a hybrid forecasting model that aims to incorporate sentiment indices estimated on the basis of text data related to phone sales.
 Thereby, we test the hypothesis whether sentiment scores derived from news articles add predictive information to traditional model specifications.

 ## Dataset
-Our full dataset is stored in the google drive.
+Our full dataset is stored in the [google drive](https://drive.google.com/drive/folders/1t0VqvahJ8TU7xbR--bmxS6kswSmw0B1r?usp=sharing).
+You can download the data from this link and put it with the following path:

 ## Run the sentiment LDA